Connect with faculty, advisors, and peers, and you’ll thrive

 Lots of ways to get support and information

 To make sure your particular needs are met, we have plenty of advising options (click on each heading for more information):

 Click on the link for an at-a-glance guide to who helps with what.

 Comm peer advisors are welcoming and well-trained upper level Comm majors who can help you with course selection, registration, understanding requirements, and accessing resources and opportunities.
 Just as importantly, they can give your an invaluable student perspective on the Comm major and campus life life in general.

 All first-year and new transfer students are assigned their own personal peer advisor who guides them through their first year at UMass Amherst.
 Your peer advisor is an upper level Comm student who can connect you with the major, offer tips and insights, invite you to events, and help you to think through course selection.
 Be sure to watch your UMail for messages from your peer advisor throughout the year.
 Click above for more information.

 Peer Advisors also staff our Comm Undergraduate Advising Office in N323 ILC.
 The PAs are your first stop for help with add/drop, registration, referrals to campus resources, and periodic check-ins to be sure you're on track for graduation.
 The office works on a drop-in basis, so no appointment is ever necessary.
-Stop in to see the peer advisors M-Th 11-4:30 or F 11-1.
+Stop in to see the peer advisors M-Th 11-4:30.